 So what conclusions can be drawn from this experience?

 - A significant amount of time can be saved with a straightforward and simple administration process.
 Avoid trouble and inconvenience by having all your information in a single Admin Panel.

 - Cost is key.
 When the test already incorporates security into its questions, clients don’t have to incur unnecessary expense on flying in candidates or invigilation.
-At $5 per test, clients can refocus their resources and attention to where it is needed most.
+At just a few dollars per test, clients can refocus their resources and attention to where it is needed most.